: Collins Lake Resort in the winter

 The Crooked Tree Restaurant and Tavern acts as a gathering place with an upbeat atmosphere for guests and locals to enjoy meals featuring locally sourced ingredients.
 In the winter, the tavern atmosphere is a true après-ski vibe right down to the liftline cable rope you’ll find your feet resting on at the bar.

 Transportation is provided to Mt.
 Hood Meadows for guests with advanced notice.
 Prices range from $119-129 for hotel rooms, mid-$200s for condos and cabins and $400–500 for the log private home.
-Cooper Spur guests who stay a minimum of two nights receive a 3 of 5 day Mt.
-Hood Meadows pass for $129 (restrictions during Christmas, MLK and President’s holidays).
-Additional Stay and play package deals are also available for Mt.
-Hood Meadows throughout the winter.
+Cooper Spur offers discounted lift tickets to Mt.
+Hood Meadows for guests throughout the winter.

 Timberline Lodge

 Built expressly as a ski lodge, guests are greeted in from the slopes by a warming fire in the towering stone hearth and welcomed by the lodge’s resident St. Bernards.
-The handcrafted interior exemplifies expert masonry and woodworking as well as weavings and art, all of which root the lodge firmly as a Pacific Northwest destination.
 The lodge is host to annual holiday traditions as well as frequent food and wine gatherings and adventure opportunities, including guided full moon snowshoe tours.

 The cozy guest rooms feature original handcrafted furniture and iconic Pendleton blankets.
-Bunk rooms can sleep up to 10 guests while the more intimate fireplace rooms accommodate up to six guests with an in-room wood burning fireplace.
-Guests can also relax in the heated outdoor pool and hot tub, in the Rams Head Bar (those views!), or with a well-earned meal in the Cascade Dining room.
-Stay and ski package deals are available, including “stay one night and two ski free”available December 1, 2019 – May 31, 2020.
+Bunk rooms can sleep up to 10 guests while the more intimate fireplace rooms accommodate up to six guests.
+The newly-remodeled heated outdoor pool and hot tub is a welcome respite.
+On-site restaurants include the Rams Head Bar (those views!) and the Cascade Dining room.
+Dining and lodging deals are offered throughout the winter.

 Pro tip: Stay at Timberline Lodge during non-peak days, Monday through Thursday, for an intimate winter experience (and likely more availability too).
 You’ll enjoy the lodge’s charm without the rush of weekend crowds.